 If you've settled on a higher power and have a sponsor, you're in good position to work through the steps.
 If you don't have a higher power or a sponsor, you can still get to work.
-Just remember that, if you get stuck, you can get help from other alcoholics.
+Just remember that, if you get stuck, you can get help.
 We're pulling for you!

 I am responsible...
-When anyone, anywhere, reaches out for help, I want the hand of A.A. always to be there.
+When anyone, anywhere, reaches out for help, I want our hand always to be there.